opensearch-project/documentation-website/_ml-commons-plugin/api.md

 ---

-The Machine Learning (ML) commons API lets you train ML algorithms synchronously and asynchronously, make predictions with that trained model, and train and predict with the same dataset.
+The ML Commons API lets you train machine learning (ML) algorithms synchronously and asynchronously, make predictions with that trained model, and train and predict with the same dataset.

-In order to train tasks through the API, three inputs are required:
+To train tasks through the API, three inputs are required:

 - Algorithm name: Must be one of a [FunctionName](https://github.com/opensearch-project/ml-commons/blob/1.3/common/src/main/java/org/opensearch/ml/common/parameter/FunctionName.java).
 This determines what algorithm the ML Engine runs.
 To add a new function, see [How To Add a New Function](https://github.com/opensearch-project/ml-commons/blob/main/docs/how-to-add-new-function.md).
-- Model hyperparameters: Adjust these parameters to make the model train better.
+- Model hyperparameters: Adjust these parameters to improve model accuracy.
-- Input data: The data input that trains the ML model, or applies the ML models to predictions.
+- Input data: The data that trains the ML model, or applies the ML models to predictions.
 You can input data in two ways, query against your index or use data frame.

 ## Model access control considerations

-For clusters with model access control enabled, the following users can perform API operations on models in model groups with the specified access levels:
+For clusters with model access control enabled, users can perform API operations on models in model groups with specified access levels as follows:

 - `public` model group: Any user.
 - `restricted` model group: Only the model owner or users who share at least one backend role with the model group.